sasjs/server.sasjs.io/docs/apps.md

 * Use the `/SASjsApi/drive/deploy/upload` API
 * Use the `/SASjsApi/drive/deploy` API

+## Securing Apps

+If you are running in "Server" mode you can grant permissions at the level of User or Group to any uploaded application - just click on your username, then "Settings", then "Permissions", to create the necessary rule(s).

 ## Available Apps

-SASjs Server does NOT contain an in-built "app store", however you may download apps from the following locations and upload them to your SASjs Server instance.
+SASjs Server does not have an in-built "app store" (due to our security policy of having no external web requests), however you may download apps yourself from the following locations and upload them to your SASjs Server instance.

 ### Data Controller for SAS®